 The minimum you must know

-Cameroon is a naturally beautiful country on the central western coast of Africa, and has a government who should care more about peace than others in the region.
-Cameroon needs calming leadership because the country has experienced considerable disorder, according to the United Nations, which resulted in the displacement of hundreds of thousands of people to neighboring Nigeria, and created substantial need for international food aid and other charitable assistance.
-According to Human Rights Watch, which was on the ground to see, Cameroonian authorities cracked down on the political opposition, aggressively broke up peaceful protests, and detained hundreds of opposition party leaders, members, and supporters.
-Government forces and armed separatists behaved so brutally that they even took the lives of people with disabilities as they struggled to flee into neighboring countries.
+Cameroon is a naturally beautiful country on the central western coast of Africa, and has a government who need peace more than others in the region.
+Cameroon needs calming leadership because the country has experienced stunning disorder and even lost lives, according to the United Nations, which resulted in the internal displacement of hundreds of thousands of people (and to neighboring Nigeria), and created substantial need for international support.

 Minister for External Affairs